 In this paper, we add to the emerging picture of the phase diagram of finite isospin QCD by studying the phonon modes associated with the triangular magnetic vortex lattice below and near the upper critical magnetic field~\cite{Adhikari:2018fwm}.
 In particular, we find the dispersion relations of the two acoustic and two optical modes by considering the quasimomentum fluctuations of the ground state in the lowest Landau level approximation (LLL).
-We find that one of the optical modes is massless with a dispersion relation that is quintic for small quasimomenta.
+We find that one of the acoustic modes is massless with a dispersion relation that is quartic for small quasimomenta.
 We discuss the implications of this result for the phase diagram of finite isospin QCD including the possibility of magnetic vortices existing in a disordered (liquid/gas) phase.

-The paper is organized as follows: we begin with a brief review of superfluidity in finite isospin $\chi$PT in Section~\ref{sec:Lagrangian} followed by a review of the origin of superconductivity in Section~\ref{sec:superconductivity}.
+The paper is organized as follows: we begin with a brief review of pion condensation in finite isospin $\chi$PT in Section~\ref{sec:Lagrangian} followed by a review of the origin of superconductivity in Section~\ref{sec:superconductivity}.
 In Section~\ref{sec:phonon}, we introduce quasimomentum modes to the magnetic vortex solution in the LLL approximation.
-We then find the contribution to the potential and kinetic energies quadratic in the quasimomentum modes and find the dispersion relation of the acoustic and optical modes.
+We then find the contribution to the potential and kinetic energies quadratic in the quasimomentum modes and find the dispersion relation of the optical and acoustic modes.
 Finally, we conclude in Section~\ref{sec:conclusion}, with a discussion of possible scenarios for the phase diagram of the finite isospin QCD supporting magnetic vortices existing not only in an ordered (solid) phase but also a disordered (liquid/gas) phase.